silvercrypto888/platinum_ecosystem/README.md

 1. To document open-source code for the Platinum Ecosystem on the X1 Blockchain
 2. To serve as a Newbie Dev Guide for aspiring new X1 devs

 The guide will be very simple and assume minimal prior skills, with plenty of handholding. :\) The topics covered may go through Token-2022 Extensions such as interest rates, and airdrops/snapshots for top 20 holders.
 However, this guide will likely go no further than that.
 This guide can allow aspiring X1 Builders to easily launch token ecosystems with extensions that they desire, like interest rates.

-This guide also shares how to perform highly generous and competitive industry practices (airdrops and burned LP) to help attract a following in the X1 community!
+This guide also shares some game theory on practices that can help builders to distingiush themselves from _extractors_ (shortsighted devs).
+This guide will tell you how to perform highly generous and competitive industry practices (airdrops and burned liquidity) to help attract a following in the X1 community!

 Basic exposure (but not much knowledge and familiarity) is expected with:
 1. Basic exposure to Windows and Command Prompt.
 This tutorial is primarily intended for Windows users.